 In the time since Stardew Valley was originally released, I have played it into the ground.
 I've reached year 10 in my first save, pushed myself to complete the community center upgrades in a single year for my second save, and supported Jojamart just to give myself an excuse for a third save.
 Like many others, I was obsessed with Stardew Valley for bringing the casual farm and life sim genre to PC where I thought it was destined never to take root.
-Over a year later, the madness has settled but I’m still craving other games in the same vein.

 Only a few PC games follow the Harvest Moon formula as closely as Stardew Valley, and most of them are of questionable quality.
 World’s Dawn is the exception.
 It is a bit rougher around the edges than Stardew, but all the same charm is there.
 You can befriend and marry villagers, grow and sell crops, fish, attend festivals, and bring prosperity back to a stagnating village.